By: Chris ⎜ Last updated

 Trekroneren

 Order the reindeer hot dog (reinsdyrpølse) with lingonberry sauce, mustard, and crispy fried onions.
 The sausage is savoury with a mild gaminess, and the sweet-tart lingonberry cuts through it perfectly.
-At 150 grams or more, these are full-meal sausages, not snack-sized.
-One is often enough.
+At 150 grams or more, these are full-meal sausages and one is often enough.

-Open 364 days a year, until 3:00 AM.
+The stand is open 364 days a year, until 3:00 AM.
 It works equally well as a quick sightseeing lunch or a post-bar stop at closing time.
-The name translates to "three crowns," and the menu is helpfully printed in four languages.

 Bryggeloftet & Stuene

-A Bryggen restaurant that's popular with locals and tourists alike, and actually earns it.
-Bryggeloftet has been serving traditional Norwegian food at Bryggen 11 for decades.
+Bryggeloftet & Stuene is a Bryggen restaurant that's popular with locals and tourists alike.
+Bryggeloftet has been serving traditional Norwegian food at Bryggen for decades.
 Come for the Bergen fish soup (Bergensk fiskesuppe).
-Thick, creamy, loaded with prawns, mussels, and flaky white fish, served with sourdough bread and thin crisp bread on the side.
-If you eat fish soup once in Bergen, eat it here.
+It's thick, creamy, loaded with prawns, mussels, and flaky white fish, and served with sourdough bread and thin crisp bread on the side.
+If you eat fish soup once in Bergen, you should eat it here.

 The open-faced shrimp sandwich is piled absurdly high with local shrimp and house-made mayonnaise.
-The reindeer steak with brown gravy is a safe order.
-Ship models in glass cases, exposed timber, oil paintings of Bergen's harbour.
-Old-school in the best sense.
+The reindeer steak with brown gravy is also a safe order.

-Request a second-floor window table when you book.
-The view looks out over the wharf with the Fløibanen funicular climbing the mountain behind it.
+Request a second-floor window table when you book, as it looks out over the wharf.

 The Daily Pot

-The Daily Pot is a tiny counter-service spot on Vaskerelven 21 with roughly ten seats and a rotating menu of eight soups and power bowls.
+The Daily Pot is a tiny counter-service spot with just about ten seats and a rotating menu of eight soups and power bowls.
 Everything is built around organic vegetables, legumes, and fermented foods.
 The flavours pull from all over, Norwegian root soups one day, Red Thai coconut curry the next, but the ingredients stay local and seasonal.

-The bowls come in one size: big.
-Two people can comfortably share one.
-The soups come in three sizes, and even the medium is a full meal.
-A bowl of the red curry with pickled broccoli, sweet potato, and coconut milk smells like a Thai kitchen and tastes like someone spent hours on the broth, because they did.
+The bowls come in one size; big, and two people can comfortably share one.
+The soups come in three sizes, but there's no need to go large unless you're really hungry, even the medium is a full meal.
+A bowl of the red curry with pickled broccoli and coconut milk smells like a Thai kitchen.

 Nearly the entire menu is naturally gluten-free, with all allergens clearly marked.
 For a seafood-heavy city, this is the best option if you eat plant-forward.